 India's Finance Minister Nirmala Sitharaman.
 Photograph:( ANI )

-In her opening remarks, Sitharaman said that India's growth is estimated to be at 9.2 per cent, the highest among all large economies as the nation is now in a strong position to withstand challenges, such as coronavirus (COVID-19).
+Reflecting on the economy, Sitharaman said that India's growth is estimated to be at 9.2 per cent, the highest among all large economies as the nation is now in a strong position to withstand challenges, such as coronavirus (COVID-19).

 The finance minister further said that the nation is in the midst of the Omicron wave but the speed of the vaccination campaign has helped greatly.
 She said, "I am confident that 'Sabka Prayaas' we'll continue with strong growth."